JarekErvin/JarekErvin.github.io/_posts/2016-12-01-Not-Our-Punk-Rock-President.md

 This poses a potentially more helpful third punk analogy for Trump.
 Far more prominent than extreme right punk is a strain of that toes the line, avoiding far left and far right politics for a more center-right perspective.
 There is a long tradition of just this sort of punk in England and the US in particular.
 In the UK of the early eighties, there was a great deal of punk that stood in between the RAR and RAC, ignoring outright politics or endorsing a more neutral form of patriotism.
 Groups like 4 Skins, Cock Sparrer, and The Business had no explicit racist agenda, but failed to question the widespread support offered for them by those who did.

 Moreover, many such groups brought nationalist and anti-Left sentiments into their songs, however much they might formally reject National Front politics.
-Take Cock Sparrer’s “<a href="https://www.youtube.com/watch?v=eU8P0Ufwpl8” target="blank">England Belongs to Me</a>,” a song that proudly proclaimed that punks stand, “Heads held high, fighting all the way, for the red, white, and blue.”
+Take Cock Sparrer’s "<a href="https://www.youtube.com/watch?v=eU8P0Ufwpl8" target="blank">England Belongs to Me</a>," a song that proudly proclaimed that punks stand, “Heads held high, fighting all the way, for the red, white, and blue.”
 Or the title track from the Business’ 1983 *Suburban Rebels*.
 The song denounces left leaning punks such as <a href="https://www.youtube.com/watch?v=KmR3p3-LN94" target="blank">Tom Robinson Band</a> for their socialist sympathies.
 The Business castigates the “suburban rebels playing at reds” who “wave a hammer and sickle, never Union Jacks.”

 This is a strain of punk that represents perhaps the original Alt-Right, one that emboldened the far right in its attacks the left.
 Just as the Business castigates socialism as the political response of the privileged bourgeoisie, today a strain of the disaffected working class casts blame on the identity politics of pampered college students.
 Like Trump, Cock Sparrer were white nationalists hiding in plain site; “England Belongs to Me” is the Brit-punk version of the refrain “Make America Great Again.”
 Theirs is the world that gave rise to Trump.